Updated October 3, 2017

 7. A VoIP app with credit

 VoIP (Voice over Internet Protocol) allows you to call from your unlocked or carrier-locked phone to anywhere in the world, as long as you’re connected to the Internet.
-There are a host of VoIP apps available, and if one of your contacts has the same app, chances are you’ll be able to call that person at no charge.
+There are a host of VoIP apps available.
+If one of your contacts has the same app, chances are you’ll be able to call that person at no charge.
 For example, I’ve been a Viber user for many years.
 Like most VoIP apps, it synchronizes with my contact list and judging from the number of my contacts with the app, it’s very popular.
 Viber-to-Viber calls are free, so make sure anyone you expect to call in an emergency has the app on his/her phone.

 For both a free and paid service, I really like Vonage.
 Like Viber, Vonage-to-Vonage calls are free, but there are many possible emergency situations when you need to call a landline.
 That’s when a VoIP app with pre-paid credit comes in handy.
 The cost of the call is determined by the country you’re calling, not where you’re calling from.
 For example, a call to Canada or USA costs 1 cent per minute, Britain 1.4 cents, and Australia 2.2 cents.
 Costs to mobile phones are higher.
 The $20 credit I loaded a few years ago is still going strong and unlike Skype, the calls are cheaper and the credit doesn’t expire.